 DUI, OWI and OUIL - The Alphabet Soup of Michigan Drunk Driving Charges

-Admittedly, it sometimes become confusing and a bit difficult to keep track of and understand the differences between all the terms used to describe a drunk driving charge.
+Admittedly, it can be confusing and a bit difficult to keep track of and understand the differences between all the terms used to describe a Michigan drunk driving charge.

-Under threat from the Federal Government to change the legal standard for drunk driving from .10 to .08, or else lose federal highway funds, Michigan’s legislature enacted a new set of laws dropping the standard for drunk driving from .10 to .08, and changing the name of the offense from “operating under the influence of liquor” to “operating while intoxicated.”
+Under threat from the Federal Government to change the legal standard for drunk driving from .10 to .08, or else lose federal highway funds, Michigan’s legislature then enacted a new set of laws in 2003, dropping the standard for drunk driving from .10 to .08, and changing the name of the offense from “Operating Under the Influence of Liquor” (OUIL) to “Operating While Intoxicated” (OWI).

 “DUI” is by far the most common term used in the United States, but there are a few others, as well, including: